Scarborough City Centre: History

 Prior to the 1940s, the area was primarily agricultural, with the closest communities being Agincourt and Malvern.
 Early farms in the area included the farm of George and Lena Bick, who founded the Bick's Pickle brand from pickles grown and processed on their farm.
 Although the farm was eventually converted to residential and industrial land, the production facility continued to operate on Progress Avenue until 2001.

 Built in 1841, Scott House was a former residence located in Scarborough City Centre.
 The building was later converted into a restaurant.

 Development in the area had first come in the 1950s when Ontario Highway 401 was built through the area.
-One early development was the TV studios of CFTO-TV at the intersection of the 401 and McCowan Road.
+One early development was the TV studios of CFTO-TV at the intersection of the 401 and McCowan Road, known as 9 Channel Nine Court.
 Scarborough became part of Metropolitan Toronto in 1954 when "Metro" was carved out of York County.
 As part of the metropolitan government’s planning policy, plans were put forth to develop the city centres of municipalities surrounding the City of Toronto, which originated as rural townships rather than distinct urban settlements.
 Scarborough Civic Centre, which was built to house offices of Scarborough's municipal government, and Metropolitan Toronto, and the Scarborough Town Centre were built in the 1970s.
 The Toronto Transit Commission's Scarborough RT line was completed in 1985.

+Aerial view of Scarborough City Centre in 1972, showing the construction of the Scarborough Town Centre and Civic Centre.

 The beginning of the 21st century saw the development of several condominium high-rises and office complexes in the area.

 The area was formerly represented as Ward 38 Scarborough Centre, in the 44 Ward city council model.
 However in 2018, a 25 Ward model was adopted, resulting in Wards 38 and 37 merging to create Ward 21 Scarborough Centre.

 In December 2018, plans by Oxford Properties and AECOM were unveiled, proposing massive changes to the City Centre area.
 Specifically between McCowan Road, Brimley Road and the 401.
 The proposal includes the realignment of Progress Avenue around the Scarborough Town Centre, the introduction of 36 new residential buildings to the area, and brand new park spaces.